ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 use `dev:BreadcrumbNavigator.PageTitle` and `dev:BreadcrumbNavigator.IsHeaderVisible` attached properties on your pages, for Title and Header visiblity.

+### T4 Template

-You can simplify creating `PageDictionary` by Creating a new T4 template.
+You can simplify creating `PageDictionary` by Creating a T4 template.
 Copy-Paste following Script, this script help you to Auto Generate `PageDictionary`:

 {% note warning %}